Rollins School of Public Health | Faculty Profile

 A Registry-Based Study of Patterns of Use of Targeted Therapies for Metastatic Cancers in Diverse Populations - Role: Subcontract PI / Co-Investigator

 One of the most important advances in cancer care in recent history is the rapid dissemination of targeted therapy (both molecularly targeted kinase inhibitors and immune checkpoint inhibitors) into the care of patients with metastatic cancer.
-This study will expand our understanding of patterns of use of targeted therapies and to characterize patterns of their use in a diverse, population-based sample of patients with metastatic cancers in which these therapies are widely indicated: non-small cell lung cancer, renal and bladder cancers and melanoma.
+The goals of this study are to identify groups of patients with metastatic cancers who are vulnerable to non-receipt of targeted therapies, to identify medical oncologists who are less likely to prescribe targeted therapies and to quantify and explain the influence of attending medical oncologist on variation in use of targeted therapies.

 A population-based virtual solution to reduce gaps in genetic risk evaluation and management in families at high risk for hereditary cancer syndromes: The Georgia-California GeneLINK Trial - Role: Subcontract PI / Co-Investigator

-There is growing evidence that targeting genetic risk evaluation (GRE) in families where a cancer susceptibility gene pathogenic variant (PV) has been identified may be the most cost-effective approach to reduce the population burden of cancer through prevention.
 The goal of this study is to conduct a trial of cascade genetic risk evaluation in families with hereditary cancer syndromes.
-The Georgia Cancer Registry (GCR) will recruit cancer patients from Georgia to complete a survey and will invite patients to enroll in a trial.
+The Georgia Cancer Registry will facilitate the recruitment of cancer patients from the state of Georgia to complete an initial eligibility survey and will then invite eligible patients to enroll in the trial.
+This research will evaluate the effects of the level of personalized genetic risk navigation support and the price offered to the family for the genetic test.

 Gaps in Genetic Risk Prevention in Breast Cancer Patients and Their Family - Role: Subcontract PI / Co-Investigator